 Mesh Trials on the Horizon

-The New Jersey law firm of Mazie Slater Katz & Freeman, will bring the defective product trial of Elizabeth Alice and Tadeusz Hrymoc v Ethicon, Monday, November 27.
+The New Jersey law firm of Mazie Slater Katz & Freeman, will bring the defective product trial of Mary and Thomas McGinniss v.
+Bard to trial in Bergen Co.
+New Jersey on Monday, March 19.
+Docket No. L-017543-14.

-Opening statements will be heard in Bergen County (Bergen Co Docket No BER-L-13696-14 MCL), before Judge Rachelle Harz.
-Jury selection will begin before that date.
-The case was filed September 24, 2009.
-See Pre-Trial scheduling here.
+Opening statements will be heard in Bergen County before Judge Rachelle Harz.

 New Jersey cases only allow you to receive the docket here.
 You must request by mail to receive documents if you are not an attorney.

-Philadelphia Court of Common Pleas, Philadelphia Co.~ November 6, 2017 / Patricia Blockus et al vs Ethicon Women’s Health and Urology. * Late Breaking ** This trial has been moved to January 8, 2018, with jury selection set for January 4.
+Philadelphia Court of Common Pleas, Philadelphia Co.~ Patricia Blockus et al vs Ethicon Women’s Health and Urology, was reset from November to January 8, 2018.

 Blockus is from Hunlock Creek, Pennsylvania, where she lives with her husband, Eugene.
 The defendant corporations are Ethicon, American Medical Systems, Boston Scientific and CR Bard Inc. as well as Sofradim Production SAS, Tissue Science Laboratories Limited, Secant Medical and Prodesco, Inc. The trial was moved from June 19, 2017 and the Case No. is 1307-00707 before Judge Arnold New.